avnlp/avnlp.github.io/README.md

 **Github**: [https://github.com/avnlp/biothink](https://github.com/avnlp/biothink)

-- Developed BioThink, a framework featuring self-reflective reasoning, where the model explicitly structures its reasoning process within <think> </think> XML tags and performs self-evaluation using specialized tokens (Relevance, Grounding, Utility) to critically assess its own output quality and alignment on Bio-Medical question-answering.
+- Developed BioThink, a framework featuring self-reflective reasoning, where the model explicitly structures its reasoning process within 'think' XML tags and performs self-evaluation using specialized tokens (Relevance, Grounding, Utility) to critically assess its own output quality and alignment on Bio-Medical question-answering.
 - Trained the BioThink model on Qwen3-1.7B using QLoRA for efficient parameter adaptation and the GRPO algorithm for alignment, on a corpus of question-answers from MedInstruct, Mol-Instructions, PubMed abstracts, PubMed Central full texts, MedQA, and Clinical Guidelines datasets.
 - Integrated five reward functions with GRPO to enforce generation of self-evaluation tokens (Relevance, Grounding, Utility) and ensure strict adherence to the required XML reasoning structure tag presence, correct order, and syntactical validity.
 - Implemented a robust answer correctness reward function and metric using DeepEval's GEval metric, configured with a custom LLM-as-a-Judge instruction tailored for Bio-Medical Question Answering.
-- Systematically assessed model performance across seven metrics: XML Structure integrity for presence/order of all reasoning, answer, and self-eval tags, token accuracy - correct generation of Utility, Relevance, Groundness tokens, Answer Correctness - using custom GEval metric, Faithfulness - adherence to source context , and Answer Relevancy - question alignment using DeepEval's LLM-as-a-Judge metric.
+- Systematically assessed model performance across seven metrics: XML Structure integrity for presence/order of all reasoning, answer, and self-eval tags, token accuracy - correct generation of Utility, Relevance, Groundness tokens, Answer Correctness - using custom GEval metric, Faithfulness - adherence to source context, and Answer Relevancy - question alignment using DeepEval's LLM-as-a-Judge metric.
 - Further work to incorporate additional retrieval mechanisms into BioThink based on Adaptive RAG, Corrective RAG, RQ-RAG are ongoing.

 ## RAG-Model-Training